osmfj/sotmjp-website/README.rst

 To get running locally
 ----------------------

-* Install dependency packages. for Ubuntu 12.04 and 14.04
+* Install dependency packages for Ubuntu 14.04

     $ misc/setup_environment.sh

-  If you run it on 14.04 and deriveratives, you should work around;
+  If you run it on 14.04 and deriveratives, you should workaround;

     $ sudo ln -s /usr/include/freetype2 /usr/local/include/freetype